anjacks12/reading-notes/README.md

 ### What is Growth Mindset?

-Growth mindset is embracing challanges and obsticals as an _opportunity_ for personal growth and development.
+Growth mindset is embracing challenges and obstacles as an _opportunity_ for personal growth and development.

 ### 3 Reminders for Myself to Keep a Growth Mindset: